 The raised-panel door style, where the center panel rises to the thickness of the door frame, has been by far the most popular style cabinet door over the past 40 years.
 Raised-panel door styles offer the most detail in the profiles and contours of the center panel and the door frame.
 This is a versatile look that can complement traditional, transitional and classic decors.

-CliqStudios offers the following raised panel door styles: Bayport, Lyndale, Carlton, Cambridge, Mendota and Fairmont.
+CliqStudios offers the following raised panel door styles: Bayport, Lyndale, Carlton, Cambridge, and Mendota.
 To view door styles click here.